abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Completed 1/3 optional hardmode parts of the assignment essentially switching my node express app from an array to a PostgreSQL database.
 Got really close to completing the other two.

 **Link(s) to work** https://github.com/abbeyperini/PetPlanner

+### Day 33: October 26, Tuesday

+**Today's Progress**: Completed the other two optional hardmode parts from yesterday - updating table entries and switching the login/registration to the database.

+**Link(s) to work** https://github.com/abbeyperini/PetPlanner